-On Windows 10 or Windows 11, as of this writing, there are two versions of the Windows Subsystem for Linux (WSL) available, including versions 1 and 2.
+On Windows 10 (and on Windows 11), as of this writing, two versions of the Windows Subsystem for Linux (WSL) are available, including versions 1 and 2.

-If you recently upgraded from WSL1 to WSL2 and want to confirm the installation completed successfully or wonder what version of the architecture you have, Windows 10 and Windows 11 includes a command to check whether you have WSL2 or WSL1 installed on your device.
+If you recently upgraded from WSL1 to WSL2 and want to confirm the installation was completed successfully or wonder what version of the architecture you have, Windows 10 and 11 include a command to check whether you have WSL2 or WSL1 installed on your device.

 To check the WSL version installed on Windows 10 or 11, use these steps:

-Type the following command to check the WSL 2 or WSL 1 is installed on the device and press Enter:
+Type the following command to check the version of WSL installed on the device and press Enter:

 wsl --list --verboseQuick tip: You can also write the command like this: